aaron-grau/curic/react/readings/mixins.md

 1. ReactRouter.History
   * Add the `history` object to a component's `props`.
 Useful if a non-Route component needs to push state.

-2. React.addons.LinkedStateMixin
-  * Automatic binding between input fields and component state.
-Save a lot of time and makes code a lot DRYer.
-A must-use for large forms.
-For more info, see the [docs.](https://facebook.github.io/react/docs/two-way-binding-helpers.html#reactlink-before-and-after)